Frequently Asked Questions

 The Insurance Company may also want to inspect your vehicle before insuring it Please note insurance on a vehicle is not valid unless the required amount of premium is received and realized by the concerned Insurance Company and the cover note has been issued by the Insurance Company.
-In case you are insuring your vehicle with HDFC ERGO, please issue the cheque/ DD for Premium Amount in favor of HDFC ERGO GENERAL INSURANCE COMPANY LTD.

 Are there any specific exclusions under the Motor Policy?

 Following are not covered in the Motor Policy:-

 - Wear & tear